-On October 14, 2015 the Oklahoma State Association of Free Will Baptists voted to change the name of Hillsdale Free Will Baptist College to Randall University.
-The institution was renamed in honor of Benjamin Randall (February 7, 1749 – October 22, 1808) the founder of the Free Will Baptists in the northeastern United States.
-The name change became effective July 1, 2016.
+On October 14, 2015, the Oklahoma State Association of Free Will Baptists voted to change the name of Hillsdale Free Will Baptist College to Randall University.
+The institution was renamed in honor of Pioneer abolitionist preacher Benjamin Randall (February 7, 1749 – October 22, 1808) the founder of the Free Will Baptists in the northeastern United States.
+The name change became effective on July 1, 2016.

-The institution currently has three undergraduate schools (Arts and Sciences, Christian Ministry, and Education) and the Randall Graduate School.
-This structure gives students the opportunity to earn 11 baccalaureate degrees in more than 20 concentrations, plus two master’s degrees: a Master of Arts in Ministry and a Master of Public Administration.
-In addition, the Teacher Education program has been accredited by the Oklahoma Department of Education to offer degrees in both elementary and secondary education.
+The institution currently has three undergraduate schools (Arts and Sciences, Christian Ministry, and Education) and the School of Professional and Graduate Studies.
+This structure gives students the opportunity to earn 10 baccalaureate degrees in more than 20 concentrations, plus two master’s degrees: a Master of Arts in Ministry and a Master of Public Administration.
+In addition, the Teacher Education program has been accredited by the Oklahoma Department of Education to offer degrees in both elementary and secondary education leading to a certified teaching credential.

 Additional historical information available in the following documents: